akarlsten/SUPERCHAT/README.md

 ![](https://i.imgur.com/ikwxS6x.png)

+### Install

+If you want to install and run this locally you should be able to just clone the repo and run `npm install`.
+Start the server with `node server/server.js` and then visit http://localhost:3000 in your browser!

 ### Info

 Originally made as part of [The Complete Node.js Developer Course (2nd Edition)](https://www.udemy.com/the-complete-nodejs-developer-course-2/) by Andrew Mead on Udemy.

-Things added since the barebones application from the course:
+Things added since the somewhat barebones application from the course:

 * A more playful and cohesive theme, lots of emojis! 😄
 * Markdown and Twemoji support for chat messages. (via markdown-it)